-The vigorous tomato bushes in Italy at the beginning of July gave rise to hope and anticipation.
-Will the 2022 harvest deliver what we were promised by the view across the vast fields?
+The vigorous tomato plants in Italy at the beginning of July gave us hope and anticipation.
+Will the 2022 harvest deliver what the view across the vast fields promises?
 Everyone is eagerly awaiting the red pick-me-ups ...

-PMM was on the site for you in the north and south of the country.
-Our contacts there report that so far there are "no problems in case of pelati, tomato pulp and other tomato products", even though the area under tomato cultivation, especially in central and southern Italy, has decreased by up to 15%, according to the Italian association of producers of canned food Anicav (Naples).
+PMM was on the ground for you in the north and south of the country.
+Our contacts there reported that there are "no problems with pelati, tomato pulp and other tomato products" so far, even though the area under tomato cultivation has decreased by up to 15 %, particularly in central and southern Italy, according to the Italian association of canned food producers Anicav (Naples).

-Nevertheless, the anticipation is clouded by the extreme weather situation - the weeks of drought in northern Italy (less in the south).
-Farmers are very afraid of drying out even in the last few meters.
-But the lack of water is also putting producers on alert.
-They also need a lot of water in the production processes.
+However, the anticipation is dampened by the extreme weather conditions - the weeks-long drought in northern Italy (less so in the south).
+Farmers are terrified of drying out even in the last few meters.
+But the lack of water is also putting producers in a state of alarm.
+They also need a lot of water for their production processes.
 The Italian government has just declared a state of emergency for the northern provinces.
-The decision will make it easier for the government to free up funds and aid to combat the consequences of the drought in the affected areas.
-Incidentally, water shortages are also depressing earnings in California, where the crop is unlikely to exceed 11 million tons.
-Extreme water shortages and less acreage for tomatoes are reported in Spain.
-Portugal is also experiencing drought, but market experts still expect output from the tomato harvest in 2022 to be on a par with the previous year.
-One thing is already quite certain, however: pizza sauce in particular is in short supply.
-Portugal is the main origin for this item.
+The decision will make it easier for the government to release funds and aid to combat the consequences of the drought in the affected areas.
+Incidentally, water shortages are also depressing the result in California, where the harvest volume is unlikely to exceed 11 million tons.
+Extreme water shortages and less acreage for tomato cultivation are reported from Spain.
+Portugal is also experiencing drought, but market experts expect the tomato harvest in 2022 to be on a par with the previous year.
+But one thing is certain: pizza sauce in particular is in short supply.
+Portugal is the most important origin for this product.
 However, the largest supplier of this product is experiencing enormous difficulties.
-The demand for the new crop is therefore huge.
-Tomato paste will be "lacking at all corners and ends," insiders warn.
-Despite significantly higher freight rates than two years ago, a tariff rate of 14.4 % and parity in the USD to the EUR, China can be an alternative when it comes to tomato paste.
-We would also like to thank Mutti for their trustful cooperation and reliable partnership during this tense market situation, especially in the last six months.
-PMM is Mutti's representative for the bulk consumer sector in Germany with more than 40 products.
+The demand for the new harvest is therefore huge.
+Tomato paste will be "lacking at every turn", warn insiders.
+Despite significantly higher freight rates than two years ago, a tariff of 14.4 % and parity between the USD and the EUR, China can be an alternative when it comes to tomato paste.
+We would also like to thank Mutti for the trustful cooperation and reliable partnership in this tense market situation, especially in the last six months.
+PMM is Mutti's representative for the bulk consumer sector in Germany with over 40 products.

 Conclusion 1: No surpluses from the last harvest, less raw material worldwide, high material and transport costs, and further increases in energy prices mean that all end products are becoming significantly more expensive.
 The result is volume cuts and allocations in contracts from new production.
 Manufacturers no longer want to or can bear the full risk and offer annual contracts as usual.
 In addition, doubts are arising in view of the economic expectations, the rising inflation figures and the renewed high incidence of corona.
 A seller's market prevails, the likes of which we have not seen in a long time!
 We all have to change and say goodbye to old habits.
 Those who do not want to go down this path will not successfully reach their goal this season, despite perceived market power.